-If you’re starting a business in Utah, the first step you’ll need to take is to form a Utah LLC.
-A Utah LLC will separate and protect your personal assets (that’s what the “limited liability” in a limited liability company means).
+A Utah LLC will separate and protect your personal assets – that’s what the “limited liability” in a limited liability company means.
 It will also legitimize your business in the eyes of your potential customers.

-This article will walk you through all the steps required to form your Utah LLC and get your business started on the right foot.
+This article will walk you through all the steps on how to start an LLC in Utah in order to make sure your business gets started on the right foot.
 Be sure to bookmark this page, as the process may take you a few days from start to finish.

 How to Form a Utah LLC – Quick Version